foundry-vtt-community/wiki.js/setup/hosting/always-free-oracle.md

 <a id="D37" href="#D37">D37.</a> Press <kbd>ctrl</kbd>-<kbd>x</kbd> then <kbd>y</kbd> and <kbd>enter</kbd> to save your changes.

-<a id="D38" href="#D38">D38.</a>  Test your site by opening a new browser tab to your domain name.
+<a id="D38" href="#D38">D38.</a>  Test your site by opening a new browser tab to your domain name or the public IP of your instance.
+When connecting to the bare IP, your browser may show a warning that you can click through.
 If everything is working, you will see Foundry load and the site will have the encrypted lock icon.
 It is now ready for use and no further configuration is needed.

 >Sometimes DNS records can take a few minutes and up to a couple hours to be recognized across the internet.
 If you receive an error along the lines of `server IP address could not be found` or `having trouble finding that site` then the DNS records may just need more time.
 Wait a few minutes and try again. {.is-warning}